 Last Saturday Settle Stories hosted Tales by the Ribble in partnership with the Ribble River’s Trust.
 The day was a completely free family fun day.
 Its purpose to teach children about the River Ribble and get everyone involved in the arts for a free day of story fun.

 The event was my first big event at Settle Stories and my favourite day in Settle so far.
 The day started long before people arrived, with preparation in full swing before I’d even joined.
-We wrote Press Releases that featured in the Craven Herald, Lancaster Guardian and Bradford Telegraph.
-As well as articles in All About- the local magazine.
-We promoted the event on Facebook, Instagram and Twitter as well as sending out leaflets and putting up posters on every lamppost around Settle.
+We wrote press releases that featured in the Craven Herald, Lancaster Guardian and Bradford Telegraph.
+As well as articles in All About & Aspire the local magazines.
+We promoted the event on Facebook, Instagram and Twitter as well as sending out leaflets and putting up posters on lampposts around Settle.